-The Journal of Hazardous Materials publishes full length research papers, reviews, and case studies which improve our understanding of the hazards and risks certain materials pose to people and the environment or deal with ways of controlling these hazards and associated risks.
-The Editors particularly welcome proposals for review articles.
-To limit the Scope the following areas are excluded: non-hazardous materials, work place health & safety, standard municipal and wastewater treatment processes including nutrient removal, greenhouse gas mitigation, and the manufacturing of explosives.
+The Journal of Hazardous Materials full-length research papers, review articles, and case studies that improve our understanding of the hazards and risks that certain materials pose to public health, and the environment.
+Papers that deal with ways of controlling and mitigating risks of hazardous materials (HM) are within the scope of the journal.
+However, the following areas are excluded: non-hazardous materials, work place health and safety, standard municipal waste and wastewater treatment processes including nutrient removal, greenhouse gas mitigation, toxicology of hazardous materials below the organism level (i.e. at the cellular, metabolic, or molecular level) and the manufacturing of explosives.

 The Journal publishes high-impact contributions on: